nmharmon8/strike-api/README.md

-# Strike Lightning Network Tipping Rust API
+# Strike API Interface in Rust